General Terms & Conditions (GTC)

 (1) Unless otherwise agreed, MBO is entitled to determine the type of dispatch (in particular the transport company, dispatch route, packaging) itself.

-(3) However, in the case of sale by delivery to a place other than the place of performance, the risk of accidental loss and accidental deterioration of the goods as well as the risk of delay shall pass to the buyer upon delivery of the goods to the forwarding agent, carrier or other person or institution designated to carry out the shipment.
+(3) However, in the case of sale by delivery to a place other than the place of performance, the risk of accidental loss and accidental deterioration of the goods as well as the risk of delay shall pass to the customer upon delivery of the goods to the forwarding agent, carrier or other person or institution designated to carry out the shipment.

 (4) If acceptance has been agreed, this is decisive for the transfer of risk.
 The statutory provisions of the law on contracts for work and services shall also apply accordingly to an agreed acceptance.